gabrielabud/commission-tryout/README.md

 # Task Specification

 Create a RESTful API with an endpoint for transaction commission calculation.
 The API must use JSON format for requests and responses.
-More details in

 ### Commission calculation rules